groland11/pem-scan/README.md

 # pem-scan
-Check single file or directory for X509 PEM certificates and output certificate details
+Check single file or directory for one or more X509 PEM certificates and show certificate details